sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 ## Pre-work (hosted on Snowflake QuickStart) for reference
 Duration: 5

 Thanks for signing up for Snowflake & Sigma’s Virtual Hands-On Lab, “Develop a Predictive Model Using Snowflake and Sigma”.
 To ensure that you can follow along during the lab, please complete the work below prior to the start of the lab.
-You can find the quickstart associated with the lab [here.](https://quickstarts.snowflake.com/guide/partner_snowflake_predictive_model_using_sigma/index.html?index=..%2F..index#0)
+You can find the QuickStart associated with the lab [here.](https://quickstarts.snowflake.com/guide/partner_snowflake_predictive_model_using_sigma/index.html?index=..%2F..index#0)

 1: Sign up for a Snowflake Trial - You can sign up for a 30-day free trial of Snowflake [here.](https://signup.snowflake.com/) Even if you have a login on an existing Snowflake account, you should still create a new Snowflake account, as you’ll be asked to utilize the ACCOUNTADMIN role for some steps below.